shampine/fishbowl/README.md

 # fishbowl

-Idea is that this is a small project just serve you up a random movie from the infamous `1001 Movies You Must See Before You Die`.
+This is a small project that serves up a random movie from the infamous `1001 Movies You Must See Before You Die`.

 ## setup